- Have Your AC Unit(s) Serviced

 - Program Your Thermostat

 Programmable thermostats are absolute must-have items for Houston homeowners who hope to be as energy-efficient as possible.
-During the summer months, you should set your thermostat around 76-78 degrees when you’re home, and off when you’re away.
+During the summer months, you should set your thermostat around 76-78 degrees when you’re home.

 By reducing the cooling load in this manner, you can use 1 to 3 percent less energy per degree that the thermostat is set above 72.
 In other words, leaving your thermostat at 78 degrees can save you anywhere from six to 18 percent in energy consumption.